d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 1. Compared with AlexNet, VGG is much slower in terms of computation, and it also needs more GPU memory.
     1. Compare the number of parameters needed for AlexNet and VGG.
-    1. Compare the number of floating point operations used in the convolutional layers and in the dense layers.
+    1. Compare the number of floating point operations used in the convolutional layers and in the fully connected layers.
-    1. How could you reduce the computational cost created by the dense layers?
+    1. How could you reduce the computational cost created by the fully connected layers?
 1. When displaying the dimensions associated with the various layers of the network, we only see the information associated with 8 blocks (plus some auxiliary transforms), even though the network has 11 layers.
 Where did the remaining 3 layers go?
-1. Upsampling the resolution in Fashion MNIST by a factor of $8 \times 8$ from 28 to 224 dimensions is highly wasteful.
+1. Upsampling the resolution in Fashion-MNIST by a factor of $8 \times 8$ from 28 to 224 dimensions is highly wasteful.
 Try modifying the network architecture and resolution conversion, e.g., to 56 or to 84 dimensions for its input instead.
 Can you do so without reducing the accuracy of the network?
 1. Use Table 1 in the VGG paper :cite:`Simonyan.Zisserman.2014` to construct other common models,